damianhakert/damianhakert.github.io/source/jobs/people-ops-administrator/index.html.md

 * Excellent written and verbal communication skills
 * Enthusiasm for and broad experience with software tools
 * Proven experience quickly learning new software tools
+* Willing to work with git and GitLab whereevery possible
 * Willing to make People Operations as open and transparent as possible